Oxid15/cascade/cascade/docs/source/tutorials/advanced_experiment_management.rst

 Advanced Experiment Management
 ##############################

 Lines are not the only tool to organize experiments.
-They themselves can be unified using ``Repo``.
+They themselves can be unified using :class:`~cascade.repos.Repo`.
-Repos can include both ``Data``- and ``ModelLines``.
-In Cascade you cannot store models and datasets in the same ``Line``, since each of the objects has its own versioning system.
+Repos can include both ``Data``- and :class:`~cascade.lines.ModelLine`\ s.
+In Cascade you cannot store models and datasets in the same :class:`~cascade.lines.Line`, since each of the objects has its own versioning system.

 Repos